google/autocxx/book/src/tutorial.md

 Some caveats:

 * Not all C++ features are supported.
 You _will_ come across APIs - possibly many APIs - where autocxx doesn't work.
 It should emit reasonable diagnostics explaining the problem.
-See the section on "dealing with failure" in the [`include_cpp`](https://docs.rs/autocxx/latest/autocxx/macro.include_cpp.html) documentation.
+See the [workflow](workflow.md) section for how you see these diagnostics, how to work out what went wrong and how to work around it.
 * `autocxx` can be frustrating when you run up against its limitations.
 It's designed to allow importing of APIs from complex existing codebases.
 It's often a better choice to use [cxx](https://cxx.rs) directly.

-A full user manual can be found in the documentation for [`include_cpp`](https://docs.rs/autocxx/latest/autocxx/macro.include_cpp.html).
-See [demo/src/main.rs](demo/src/main.rs) for a basic example, and the [examples](examples/) directory for more.